katsub/tennis-highlights/README.md

     - Untick the "Stop at X minutes" checkbox, so the entire video will be converted
     - Untick the "Auto join all and export", so you can edit the rallies and pick which ones you want to keep

+  *Rally Selection View*

+  The right column contains a list of all rallies extracted and their durations.
+All checked rallies on that list will be kept on the exported video.
+  The left pane shows the selected rally on the list.
+It can be edited by dragging the left and right sliders which correspond to the start and end of that rally.
+  There are a couple of buttons:
+  - Export: exports the selected rally to a separate video
+  - Split: splits the selected rally at the current play position
+  - Join: joins the selected rally with the next one on the list
+  - Increase/Decrease speed: increases or decreases the speed of the viewed rally (this won't change the speed of the exported video)

+  Once you're done selecting the rallies, you can click on the "Join selected rallies" button so the final video is exported

 # Building